Close

 • Physics with Astrophysics

-• Continue with 2 of your 1st year subjects
+• Continue with 2 of your 1st year subjects - 1 full subject, 10 credits in the 2nd

-• Optional 10 credit Elective OR Critical Skills
+• Optional 10 credit Elective or Critical Skills

 3rd year